Neil McArthur speaks to industry leaders ahead of Safer Gambling Week 2020.

 It’s a little over a year since many of us gathered at the Southbank Centre at our first CEOs’ briefing.

 And it’s a little over two years since I spoke at my first Raising Standards conference as the newly appointed Chief Executive of the Gambling Commission.

 This morning I want to do three things:

-- And finally, I want to look ahead and say a bit about our plans for the future.
+- I want to look ahead and say a bit about our plans for the future.

 Raising standards 2018

 When I spoke, two years ago, I said: